aquaraga/aquaraga.github.io/_posts/2016-11-19-golang-interfaces-vs-functions.markdown

 ### So how are these related? ###

 An interesting case arises when you have one-method interfaces.
 Many interfaces in the standard library have only a single method - and it seems that the community has a preference for fine-grained interfaces than coarse-grained, perhaps because they are more re-usable.
-An example is the http `Handler` interface.
+An example is the http `Handler` interface in the `net/http` package of the standard library.

 {% highlight go %}
 type Handler interface {